wacevedo76/vimwiki/Frameworks/FastAPI.md

 # FastAPI Notes
 ## Notes
 ### Requests
-  An HTTP requres consists of a text _header_ followd by one or more _body_ sections.
+  An HTTP request consists of a text _header_ followed by one or more _body_ sections.
-  Dat may come from differnt pats of the HTTP message:
+  Data may come from different parts of the HTTP message:
   * **Header** - In the HTTP headers
   * **Path** - In the URL
   * **Query** - After the **?** in the URL
   * **Body** - In the HTTP obdy
-  *

 ## Important modules (research) | fastapi
  * pydantic (BaseModel, Field)
  * uuid
  * typing (Optional)

 ## Response Types
  * fastapi.responses
    * JSONResponse (the default)